 Please find a link to a short film to aid people’s prayer for Lebanon at this time – thank you Rachel for the song.

 We now have Facebook pages for three of our parishes.
+These are open public pages and you do not need to have a Facebook account to view these.
 Please have a look at them and recommend to your contacts:

 Update on Safeguarding Training during this time